johnnymo87/tactical-portfolio-tools/README.md

 >
 > Yes I know, it's not nearly a perfectly scientific approach and I am simplifying many things, but it should work as a general framework to try and see how my calls are doing.

-So this app will calculate the recommended stop loss and size for an investment.
-In other words, it is a beta calcuator.
+So this app will calculate the recommended stop loss, target profit, and size for an investment.
+This is all based on what a one standard deviation move is, which related to the concept of [beta](https://www.investopedia.com/terms/b/beta.asp), so I'm calling this app a beta calcuator for the lack of a better name.

 ## Functionality

 When run, the app will ...
 * Ask for a ticker.
+* Ask for the dollar value of the tactical portfolio.
 * Look up 10 years of monthly returns.
-* Print what is the standard deviation.
+* Calculate the standard deviation.
-* Ask for the dollar value of the tactical portfolio.
-* Print the recommended investment size.
+* Print the recommended stop loss, target profit, and size for the investment.

 ## Dependencies
 The only local dependency you need to configure to use this codebase is `docker-compose`.
 This is great, because once you have docker working, it eliminates the "well it works on my machine" kind of problems.
 If it works on docker for you, it will work in docker for anyone.